Download the PDF version of our marketing analysis guide 😉

+Look at the results of your funnel analysis.
 What data surprises you?
 What data doesn’t fit with what you expected?
 It’s only by continually segmenting and interpreting the data that you’ll build a good mental model of what to expect.
 Once you have that model, you’ll be able to make good decisions without even having to run the numbers.

 Insight, Context, Action.

-At Ladder, when conducting analysis, we developed a framework called ICA, or Insight, Context, Action.
+At Ladder, when conducting funnel analysis, we developed a framework called ICA, or Insight, Context, Action.
 It works like this: